eurecom-s3/noise-sdr/README.md

 Welcome to the Noise-SDR project!

+Giovanni Camurati and Aurélien Francillon.
 "Noise-SDR: Arbitrary Modulation of Electromagnetic Noise from Unprivileged Software and Its Impact on Emission Security" to appear at IEEE S&P 2022.

 https://user-images.githubusercontent.com/17478984/129482511-21b08f37-dece-4cbf-99cd-bd8807670c84.mp4